Manual Infrastructure Deployment

 RDP is useful when you need to access web-based administrative interfaces that aren't exposed publicly.
 For kubectl/Helm operations, SSH access is sufficient.

-Retrieve the RDP forwarding command from Terraform outputs:
+- Retrieve the RDP forwarding command from Terraform outputs and start the IAP tunnel:

 # Get the RDP forwarding command